qicup28/latihan-git/README.md

 # Markdown

-This is just a summery for you wanna learn about markdown and make it pretty
+This is just a cheat sheet for you wanna learn about markdown and make it pretty

 ## Summery
 - [Heading](#heading)